zaufi/kate-stuff/indent/README.md

 ----

-Initially it was designed as typing helper and nowadays it lacks of align functionality (it's capable to align only inline comments).
+Initially it was designed as typing helper and nowadays it lacks of align functionality (it's capable to align only few basic constructs).
 But I have plans to add some logic here to better align source code keeping C++/boost style in mind.